Frequently asked questions

 2. What should I expect during a postnatal baby consultation?

 held. will take a comprehensive history about you and your baby, including your maternal medical history, pregnancy, birth, your social supports and a detailed history about feeding, growth, sleeping and crying.
 It is useful to have your baby’s medical record and growth chart available.
-For face to face consultations, an examination of your baby including growth parameters will be undertaken.
 Depending on the main issues identified, a breastfeeding/bottle feeding assessment may be undertaken.
 The consult will then move onto an education component which may include the domains of sleep, feeds, sensory, and carer and baby health.
 A management and follow up plan will be discussed with input from you.
-You will be emailed a summary information sheet of what was discussed and a helpful list of resources.
-Following the consultation, held. will be available to support your family with email support for 1 month.
+You will be emailed a comprehensive summary of what was discussed and a helpful list of resources.

 3. What kinds of problems can held. help with?